vali-ray/infinite_games/README.md

 We incentivize the prediction of future events.
 We currently restrict the prediction space to binary future events listed on Polymarket.

 The immediate value that can be extracted by validators through this subnet is related to the improvement of the efficiency of prediction markets through arbitrage.
-The validators my obtain a better knowledge of the probability of an event settling and communicate this information to a prediction market by opening a position.
+The validators may obtain a better knowledge of the probability of an event settling and communicate this information to a prediction market by opening a position.

 We plan first to extend the set of predicted events to other prediction markets.
 We then aim at obtaining a continuous feed of organic events by using e.g a Reuters API.
 In the future, any headline of the WSJ could be an event on which a miner could be evaluated upon.